avinor/api/README.md

 # Avinor API

 Access to Avinor API is controlled through Azure API Management.
 To get access register a new user and subscribe to those api's of interest.
-Some API's are not publically accessible and w
+Some API's are not publically accessible and requires approval by Avinor.

+PS.
+API url will change at one point to api.avinor.no.

 ## Sign up

 To create a user to access API's follow these instructions:

 1. Go to <https://avinorapi.portal.azure-api.net/>.
-2. Sign up for new user.
+2. Sign up for new user, fill in Company name and Contact Person.
 3. Go to Products and subscribe to a new product package.

 ## Products